govardhanchoppadandi/Fusarium-comparative-genomics/README.md

 This repository contains the computational workflows, scripts, metadata, and figure-generation code used for the comparative genomic analyses presented in the associated manuscript.

-The repository is organized according to the major analyses performed in the study, including genome quality assessment, phylogeny, orthology analysis, gene-family evolution, non-coding RNA annotation, transposable-element analysis, RIP analysis, TE insertion analysis, KEGG annotation, comparative genomics, effector-related sequence preparation, and figure generation.
+The repository is organized according to the major analyses performed in the study, including genome quality assessment, multi-gene phylogeny, orthology analysis, gene-family evolution, non-coding RNA annotation, transposable-element analysis, RIP analysis, transposable-element insertion analysis, KEGG annotation, comparative genomics, effector-related sequence preparation, and figure generation.

 ## Repository Structure